codenation-dev/squad-4-ad-data-science-1/recommender_system_leads/readme.txt

 # To Run, change code with portfolio info:

-In "recommender_system_class.py":
-- Line 34, insert the id number of portfolio 1, 2 or 3:
-- In line 175 chose the output name:

 In "main_ranking.py":
 - Lines 10 to 15, select ranking files to compare and aggregate;